Visiting Vegas? These are the Las Vegas events in December you shouldn’t miss.

 To help you plan your time here, we’ve put together a monthly guide of all the happenings in December and organized them by date and category.

-These are all December-only or events limited to a few months, but if you want things to do available year-round, check out our ultimate Vegas bucket list, bucket list experiences, top Las Vegas shows, and indoor activities.
+These are all December-only and events limited to a few months, but if you want things to do available year-round, check out our ultimate Vegas bucket list, bucket list experiences, top Las Vegas shows, and indoor activities.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-Last Updated: December 26, 2022
+Last Updated: December 24, 2023

 Weather in Las Vegas in December